ipc103/immersive-rails-assessment-web-040317/README.md

 3. As a user, I should be able to view all of the guests for a particular episode.
 This means that we'll need an episodes show page that lists out all of the guests who were on that episode. √

  GET '/episodes/:id'
 4. As a user, I should be able to login.
 Build out Login Form so that our users can login.
-To be RESTful - the form should post to '/sessions' and go to our `SessionsController#create` action.
+To be RESTful - the form should post to '/sessions' and go to our `SessionsController#create` action. √

+'DELETE' '/logout', to : 'sessions#destroy'

 ### Hints / Tips